 For best results, use the tool in Internet Explorer 9 or above, Google Chrome, or Safari.

-In the tool, in the Enter URL of video file field, paste the URL of your video file and then select Load.
+In the tool, in the Enter URL of video file field, paste the URL of your video file, and then select Load.

-For example, if you are using an Adobe Dynamic Media Classic URL for your video file, double-click an individual video asset (not an Adaptive Video Set or a Master Video) to open it in Detail View.
+For example, if you are using an Adobe Dynamic Media Classic URL for your video file, double-click an individual video asset (not an Adaptive Video Set or a Primary Video) to open it in Detail View.
 In the right panel of the Detail View, expand URLs and Embed Code.
 Then under the Mobile group, to the right of Mobile (Progressive), select Copy URL.
 This process gives you the URL to the video file itself which you can then paste into the Enter URL of video file field.
 Internet Explorer, Chrome, or Safari can then natively play back the video.
 Now follow the onscreen instructions from the site to author and save your WebVTT file.
 When you have finished, copy the caption file contents and paste it into a plain text editor and save it with a VTT filename extension.

 Note: For global support of video captions in languages other than English, the WebVTT standard requires that you create separate .vtt files and calls for each language you want to support.